FAQ

 What kind of work can you help with?

-You can visit the Writing, Editing, and Research pages for a brief overview of how I can help you, and please feel free to contact me with any questions about those services or others that may not be listed there.
+You can visit the Writing, Editing, and Research pages for a brief overview of my work, and please feel free to contact me with any questions about those services or others that may not be listed there.

 There are ethical guidelines about thesis editing (see below), which govern the work an editor is allowed to do and we must work within those limits.